 Why Should You Be Prepared

-I’m not going to get into everything that’s going on in the world right now.
-There are plenty of other outlets that you can glean that info from if you really want to.
-Personally I don’t follow the news, but my husband keeps me mostly up to date on things that I should know or might find interesting.
+I won’t get into everything happening in the world in this present moment.
+There are plenty of other outlets, podcasts, and websites that you can glean that info from if you want to.
+Personally, I don’t follow the news, but my husband keeps me mostly up to date on things that I should know or might find interesting.

 No matter what is going on in the world, here are some good reasons why you can prepare: